freeCodeCamp/learn-git-by-building-an-sql-reference-object/TUTORIAL.md

 ### 1610.1

 Now all the "column" commits you made to this branch have been squashed into just the one commit at the top.
-View the log again.
-Don't use the `--oneline` flag this time, but add a `-1` to just see the last commit.
+View the log again, but use `-1` instead of `--oneline` this time to view only the last commit.

 #### HINTS

+- Use `git log` with the suggested argument
 - Type `git log -1` into the terminal and press enter

 ## 1620. git checkout main